Barth syndrome (BTHS)

 What is Barth syndrome (BTHS)?

-This genetic syndrome is a rare, metabolic condition.
+Barth syndrome is a rare genetic syndrome, a metabolic condition.
 There are 150 cases currently diagnosed worldwide, to date.

 It affects mainly males, and most affected individuals have a reduced life expectancy as a result of the condition.